ZidPlan/zid/README.md

 ## Database tooling

-There are many ways to store a Zid in a typical database.
+There are many ways to store a ZID in a typical database.

-For instance a Zid-128 can be stored using any compatible field:
+For instance a ZID-128 can be stored using any compatible field:

   * A 128-bit field
   * A 32-character string